microsoft/FluidFramework/packages/framework/fluid-framework/README.md

 ### DDS packages

 You'll use one or more DDS data structures in your container to model your collaborative data.
-The `fluid-framework` package comes with three data structures that cover a broad range of scenarios:
+The `fluid-framework` package offers the following data structures:

 1. **[SharedTree][]**
 1. **[SharedMap][]**, a map-like data structure for storing key/value pair data